mainmatter/mainmatter.com/_posts/2020-06-02-how-to-improve-the-accessibility-of-your-app.md

 ![image of screen reader info for an input in a group without a fieldset legend](/assets/images/posts/2020-05-29-how-to-improve-the-accessibility-of-your-app/group-without-fieldset-legend.png#@1024-2048)

-Another case where you should consider using a `fielset` is whenever you have big forms that may have a logical grouping of fields, for instance a group of inputs relating to an address inside a bigger form.
+Another case where you should consider using a `fieldset` is whenever you have big forms that may have a logical grouping of fields, for instance, a group of inputs relating to an address inside a bigger form.

 ![address form example](/assets/images/posts/2020-05-29-how-to-improve-the-accessibility-of-your-app/address-form.png#@900-1800)

-In such cases it is better to use a `fieldset` with a `legend`, `<legend>Postal address</legend>`, instead of a heading element and a `div` grouping the fields.
+In such cases, it is better to use a `fieldset` with a `legend`, `<legend>Postal address</legend>`, instead of a heading element and a `div` grouping the fields.

 ### Tab index

-If you have a well structured page and you're not rearranging input orders by CSS or JS, your best bet is to just rely on the browser and not set a tab index value on your inputs.
+If you have a well-structured page and you're not rearranging input orders by CSS or JS, your best bet is to just rely on the browser and not set a tab index value on your inputs.
 This will ensure that when navigating with the keyboard you will move through the form as you would expect, in the order the elements are shown on the screen.

-This is not always possible, and in some cases you will have to resort to setting `tabindex` to make sure the keyboard navigation is consistent.
-Always make sure to test these cases manually, there's nothing more frustrating then having the inputs being skipped or having a jumping order when using only the keyboard to fill out forms.
+This is not always possible, and in some cases, you will have to resort to setting `tabindex` to make sure the keyboard navigation is consistent.
+Always make sure to test these cases manually, there's nothing more frustrating than having the inputs being skipped or having a jumping order when using only the keyboard to fill out forms.